layer5io/layer5/collections/_books/2020-10-24-the-enterprise-path-to-service-mesh-architectures-2nd-Edition.md

   <li>The intelligence of the service mesh management plane and the power of the data plane</li>

 </div>
-<i>Author: Lee Calcote, Publisher: O'Reilly, Publish Date: October 2020</i>
+<i>Author: Lee Calcote, Publisher: O'Reilly, Publish Date: November 2020</i>